 root@linux# cp mk_oracle /usr/lib/check_mk_agent/plugins/ root@linux# cd /usr/lib/check_mk_agent/plugins root@linux# ls -lA -rw-r--r-- 1 root root 49743 Jan 25 11:29 mk_oracle root@linux# chmod +x mk_oracle root@linux# ls -lA -rwxr-xr-x 1 root root 49743 Jan 25 11:29 mk_oracle

-In older versions of the Checkmk agent the plug-in directory can be in another location.
+In older versions of the Checkmk agent the plug-in directory can be in a different location.

 3. Advanced configurations

 Depending on the application scenario, a number of further options are available for configuring a monitoring of ORACLE databases.
-All of these options are available in the Agent Bakery.
-The following options for configuring the users are available:
+All of these options are also available in the Agent Bakery.
+The following options are available for configuring the users:

 |DBUSER_MYINST1||Access data for the database instance MYINST1.
 The login data will only be used for the specified SID.|